MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 *	**authentication**:  Use this property to indicate which SQL authentication method to use for the connection.
 Possible values are:
     * **ActiveDirectoryMSI**
-        * Supported since driver version **v7.2**, `authentication=ActiveDirectoryMSI` can be used to connect to an Azure SQL Database/Data Warehouse from inside of an Azure Resource with "Identity" support enabled.
+        * Supported since driver version **v7.2**, `authentication=ActiveDirectoryMSI` can be used to connect to an Azure SQL Database/Synapse Analytics from inside of an Azure Resource with "Identity" support enabled.
 Optionally, **msiClientId** can also be specified in the Connection/DataSource properties along with this authentication mode, which must contain the Client ID of a Managed Identity to be used to acquire the **accessToken** for establishing the connection.
     * **ActiveDirectoryIntegrated**
         * Supported since driver version **v6.0**, `authentication=ActiveDirectoryIntegrated` can be used to connect to an Azure SQL Database/Synapse Analytics using integrated authentication.
 To use this authentication mode, you need to federate the on-premise Active Directory Federation Services (ADFS) with Azure Active Directory in the cloud.
 Once it is set up, you can connect by either adding the native library 'mssql-jdbc_auth-\<version>-\<arch>.dll' to the application class path on Windows OS, or setting up a Kerberos ticket for cross-platform authentication support.
 You will be able to access Azure SQL Database/Azure Synapse Analytics without being prompted for credentials when you're logged in to a domain joined machine.

     * **ActiveDirectoryPassword**
-        * Supported since driver version **v6.0**, `authentication=ActiveDirectoryPassword` can be used to connect to an Azure SQL Database/Data Warehouse using an Azure AD user name and password.
+        * Supported since driver version **v6.0**, `authentication=ActiveDirectoryPassword` can be used to connect to an Azure SQL Database/Synapse Analytics using an Azure AD user name and password.
     * **ActiveDirectoryInteractive**
         * Supported since driver version **v9.2**, `authentication=ActiveDirectoryInteractive` can be used to connect to an Azure SQL Database/Synapse Analytics using an interactive authentication flow (multi-factor authentication).
     * **ActiveDirectoryServicePrincipal**